-Both the Applicant and the Department must comply with applicable Relocation Law, pursuant to Government Code Section 7260 et seq., the California Code of Regulations, title 25, Section 6000 et seq., and if federal law is applicable (depending on Project financing), 49 CFR Part 24 of the UMRs and Real Property Acquisition for Federal and Federally Assisted Programs (the "URA") (collectively referred to herein forth as "Relocation" or "Relocation Law").
+Both the Applicant and the Department must comply with applicable Relocation Law, pursuant to Government Code Section 7260 et seq., Title 25, CCR, Section 6000 et seq., and if federal law is applicable (depending on project financing), Code of Federal Regulations (CFR) at 49 CFR Part 24 of the UMRs and Real Property Acquisition for Federal and Federally Assisted Programs (the "URA") (collectively referred to herein forth as "Relocation" or "Relocation Law").

-Relocation Law provides important protections and assistance for displaced persons and entities affected by the acquisition, rehabilitation, or demolition of real property for government funded Projects.
-Relocation Law ensures that those displaced individuals and entities whose real property is acquired, or who move (even if temporarily), as a direct result of Projects receiving government funds, are treated fairly and equitably and receive assistance in moving from the property they occupy.
+Relocation Law provides important protections and assistance for displaced persons and entities affected by the acquisition, rehabilitation, or demolition of real property for government funded projects.
+Relocation Law ensures that those displaced individuals and entities whose real property is acquired, or who move (even if temporarily), as a direct result of projects receiving government funds, are treated fairly and equitably and receive assistance in moving from the property they occupy.
 The Department seeks to ensure that displaced persons, which includes tenants, businesses, and homeowners, do not suffer disproportionately as a result of programs designed for the benefit of the public as a whole.

 At the NOFA application stage, it is premature to conduct a detailed Relocation review.
 At this stage, the Department only needs to confirm that Relocation is properly budgeted.
 Due to the importance of satisfying Relocation Law, the Applicant is encouraged to employ the services of a Relocation consultant to procure a good faith estimate of the potential Relocation cost, which may (or may not) necessitate a Relocation plan.
-The Department has found that the services of a professional Relocation consultant may save an awardee money and time in the loan process.
+The Department has found that the services of a professional Relocation consultant may save an Awardee money and time in the loan process.

-The importance of satisfying Relocation cannot be understated.
-Failure to follow the Relocation requirements will result in the Project not being funded by the Department.
-Department of Housing and Community Development 1 PLHA Non-Entitlement Local Government Competitive NOFA Amended Applicants cannot circumvent Relocation Law to avoid Relocation payment assistance by simply not renewing leases, which is not permissible under Relocation Law.
-At the construction loan close stage, the Department will notify all lenders that failure to satisfy Relocation, particularly the improper displacement of individuals or entities, could jeopardize Department funding.
+The importance of satisfying Relocation Law cannot be understated.
+Failure to follow the Relocation requirements will result in the project not being funded by the Department.
+Applicants cannot circumvent Relocation Law to avoid Relocation payment assistance by simply not renewing leases, which is not permissible under Relocation Law.
+At the construction loan close stage, the Department will notify all lenders that failure to satisfy Relocation Law, particularly the improper displacement of individuals or entities, could jeopardize Department funding.

-F. Accessibility and Non-Discrimination
+F. Accessibility and non-discrimination

-All Projects or programs shall adhere to the accessibility requirements set forth in California Building Code Chapter 11A and 11B and the Americans with Disabilities Act, Title II.
-In addition, Projects or programs shall adhere to either the Uniform Federal Accessibility Standards (UFAS) standards, 24 C.F.R.
-Part 8, or HUD's modified version of the 2010 ADA Standards for Accessible Design (Alternative 2010 ADAS), HUD-2014-0042-0001, 79 F.R.
-29671 (5/27/14) (commonly referred to as "the Alternative Standards" or "HUD Deeming Memo").
-Accessible units shall, to the maximum extent feasible and subject to reasonable health and safety requirements, be distributed throughout the Project and be available in a sufficient range of sizes and amenities consistent with 24 CFR Section 8.26.
+All projects or programs shall adhere to the accessibility requirements set forth in California Building Code Chapter 11A and 11B and the Americans with Disabilities Act, Title II.
+In addition, projects or programs shall adhere to either the Uniform Federal Accessibility Standards (UFAS), 24 CFR Part 8, or HUD's modifiedversion of the 2010 Americans with Disabilities Act (ADA) Standards for Accessible Design (Alternative 2010 ADAS), HUD-2014-0042-0001, Federal Register, 79 FR 29671 (5/27/14) (commonly referred to as "the Alternative Standards" or "HUD Deeming Memo").
+Accessibly units shall, to the maximum extent feasible and subject or reasonable health and safety requirements, be distributed throughout the project and be available in a sufficient range of sizes and amenities consistent with 24 CFR Section 8.26.